DOCA NVMe Emulation Application Guide

 Interrupt Coalescing (FID 0x08)

-Depending on the FID, the feature information may be returned in the CQE or written to an output buffer in host memory.
-If an output buffer is used, the host provides a memory region that the controller accesses via physical region page (PRP) entries or SGLs.
+Depending on the FID, the feature information may be returned in the Completion Queue Entry (CQE) or written to an output buffer in host memory.
+If an output buffer is used, the host provides a memory region that the controller accesses via PRP entries or SGL.

 Select – Determines which version of the feature value to return.
 There are four options: